 Are Cockapoos Healthy?

-All dogs that come from a larger gene pool are less susceptible to genetic health problems, and cockapoos are no exception.
-Any cross-bred dog will be less likely to inherit genetic diseases than a purebred dog.
-However, since Cockapoos come from crossing two purebred dogs, they do have some propensity for developing the most common ailments of each of the parent breeds.
+All dogs from a larger gene pool are less susceptible to genetic health problems, and cockapoos are no exception.
+Any mixed-breed dog will be less likely to inherit genetic diseases than a purebred dog.
+However, since the Cockapoo breed comes from crossing two purebred dogs (the cocker spaniel and poodle), they do have some propensity for developing the most common ailments of each parent breed.